practicalli/clojure/docs/clojure-cli/index.md

 * `:aliases` - named configuration defining extra paths, extra deps and configuration to run Clojure
 * `:mvn/repos` - library dependency sources, remote and local (e.g. Clojars, Maven, Artifactory, etc).

-`:aliases` configuration is only included when using the alias name with the Clojure CLI, e.g. `:repl/rebel` alias in [Practicalli Clojure CLI Config](practicalli-config/) adds library dependencies only used during development to run a rich terminal UI REPL.
+`:aliases` configuration is only included when using the alias name with the Clojure CLI, e.g. `:repl/rebel` alias in [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](practicalli-config/) adds library dependencies only used during development to run a rich terminal UI REPL.

 ```shell
 clojure -M:repl/rebel
 ```

 ???
-HINT "Add a wide range of aliases by installing Practicalli Clojure CLI Config"
+HINT "Add a wide range of aliases by installing :fontawesome-solid-book-open: Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config](practicalli-config/) provides aliases for a wide range of tools for use with Clojure CLI to support Clojure software development.
+    [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](practicalli-config/) provides aliases for a wide range of tools for use with Clojure CLI to support Clojure software development.

 ### Precedence Order